 Mark candidates only against these pre-defined requirements.

 Selection criteria should only be used for ranking candidates initially.
-If large numbers of candidates meet the criteria, then other desired experience may be used, but again base this on experience (previous roles, responsibilities and industry).
+If large numbers of candidates meet the criteria, then other desired experience may be used, but again base this on their skill set (previous roles, responsibilities and industry).

 3. Unconscious bias